orchejs/validators/CONTRIBUTING.md

 ## <a name="cru"></a> Coding rules

-This project uses the Airbnb coding style with little exceptions.
+This project uses the [Airbnb coding style](https://github.com/airbnb/javascript) with little exceptions.
+The project tslint.json file extends tslint-config-airbnb.
+Check if you have the tslint extension in your editor.

 Details:
 - All code **must be tested** by one or more specs.
 - The code must also be documented following the [jsdoc guidelines](http://usejsdoc.org/).
 - Wrap all code at 100 characters.